 Scott is a designer, developer and craftsperson building an ethical design practice grounded in accessibility, performance and aesthetics.
 He build sites that work for everyone, load fast and look good.
 He maintains and develops the UCLA Institute of the Environment and Sustainability website and technology stack.

 He is a web accessibility specialist, a certified Carpentries instructor and teaches design and coding workshops for students, staff and faculty.
 He is a member of UCLA UX and serves as a volunteer at the UCLA Health System’s UX and patient technology council.
 He is a public speaker and member of UCLA’s True Blue Toastmasters.
-A life long learner he is studying web performance, digital project management and art direction for the web.
+A life long learner he is studying web performance, digital project management, art direction for the web and classical guitar.